Pickled Vegetables

 What are the Best Vegetables to Pickle?

 The fun part of making your own brined vegetables is choosing which ones to add!
 Go the classic route by using the tried and true veggies such as cucumbers, carrots, and onions.
 Or, be brave and bold and pick more uncommon choices like asparagus, squash, or daikon.
+How about adding mixed pickled veggies to a single jar?
 The choices are totally up to you and your taste buds.

 Top 10 Vegetables to Pickle: